odea-project/qAlgorithms/README.md

 resulted in data that allows you to infer its general quality (on basis of the experimental conditions) or measured a large amount of replicates of one sample, we would appreciate your support.
 You can contact us by opening an issue or sending a request to our [Zenodo community](https://zenodo.org/communities/nontarget).
-Here, we have also provided example files for trying out qAlgorithms.
+Here, we have also provided example files for trying out `qAlgorithms`.

 ## Installation and Usage
-Please note that qAlgorithms is still in active development and result accuracy cannot be guaranteed at this stage.
+Please note that `qAlgorithms` is still in active development and result accuracy cannot be guaranteed at this stage.

 ### Windows
-The entire qAlgorithms workflow is provided as an executable under ["Releases"](https://github.com/odea-project/qAlgorithms/releases) on our github repository.
-Note that qAlgorithms requires the libraries [`libgcc_s_seh-1.dll`](https://github.com/odea-project/qAlgorithms/releases/download/v0.1.1.beta/libgcc_s_seh-1.dll), [`libgomp-1.dll`](https://github.com/odea-project/qAlgorithms/releases/download/v0.1.1.beta/libgomp-1.dll) and [`libwinpthread-1.dll`](https://github.com/odea-project/qAlgorithms/releases/download/v0.1.1.beta/libwinpthread-1.dll).
+The entire `qAlgorithms` workflow is provided as an executable under ["Releases"](https://github.com/odea-project/qAlgorithms/releases) on our github repository.
+Note that `qAlgorithms` requires the libraries [`libgcc_s_seh-1.dll`](https://github.com/odea-project/qAlgorithms/releases/download/v0.1.1.beta/libgcc_s_seh-1.dll), [`libgomp-1.dll`](https://github.com/odea-project/qAlgorithms/releases/download/v0.1.1.beta/libgomp-1.dll) and [`libwinpthread-1.dll`](https://github.com/odea-project/qAlgorithms/releases/download/v0.1.1.beta/libwinpthread-1.dll).
 If they are not present on your system already, you can also download them under "Releases" or by clicking on the filenames above.
 There is no need to download the source code.

-To run qAlgorithms, the three .dll files and qAlgorithms.exe must be in the same directory as the executable.
+To run `qAlgorithms`, the three .dll files and `qAlgorithms`.exe must be in the same directory as the executable.

-On windows, double-clicking the exe will open qAlgorithms in interactive mode.
+On windows, double-clicking the exe will open `qAlgorithms` in interactive mode.
 Follow the prompts in the terminal window to produce a feature list for the file or directory of .mzML files.
 Exclusively use [ASCII characters](https://en.wikipedia.org/wiki/ASCII) in filenames.
 If a folder or filename has a space in it, you need to enter the absolute path with quotes or escape the space character with "\\" to read in everything correctly.

-However, we recommend all users to start qAlgorithms.exe using powershell, which is pre-installed on all windows PCs.
+However, we recommend all users to start `qAlgorithms`.exe using powershell, which is pre-installed on all windows PCs.
-If you are unfamiliar with using the shell, refer to [the basic powershell demonstration for qAlgorithms](https://github.com/odea-project/qAlgorithms/wiki/Tutorial-for-Novice-Users).
+If you are unfamiliar with using the shell, refer to [the basic powershell demonstration for `qAlgorithms`](https://github.com/odea-project/qAlgorithms/wiki/Tutorial-for-Novice-Users).

 You can also drag a folder into the powershell window to copy its path into the command line.